digipres/workbench/src/formats/lookup.md

 - Drop extensions.parquet or switch it to denormalise the full dataset and see if it's faster.
 - File registry has a lot of empty names
 - Registry URLs :
-  - missing prefix for Just Solve
-  - Have erroneous trailing slash for LOC
   - Go nowhere for file, mediainfo, tcdb, trid
-  - Don't work for NARA
-  - Have an extra `pronom:` in for PRONOM